mackenziekbrooks/dci101-f22/docs/assignments.md

 **Specifications:**

-* Draft due Monday, November 4 at 9am.
+* Draft due Monday, March 7 at 12pm.
-* Final version due Monday, November 8th, at 9am.
+* Final version due Monday, March 14th, at 12pm.
 * 750-1000 words.
 * Posted to your website in a designated project section.
 Turn in the link to this page on Canvas.
 * Address the following: